Targeted Attack for Deep Hashing based Retrieval: Related Work

 \subsection{Deep Hashing based Similarity Retrieval}

-Hashing methods can map semantically similar objects to similar compact binary codes in Hamming space, which are widely adopted to accelerate the ANN retrieval \cite{wang2017survey} for large scale database.
-The classical version of data-dependent hashing consists of two parts, including hash function learning and binary inference \cite{li2012spectral,ge2014graph,shen2015supervised}.
+Hashing methods can map semantically similar objects to similar compact binary codes in Hamming space, which are widely adopted to accelerate the ANN retrieval \cite{wang2017survey}.
+The classical version of data-dependent hashing consists of two parts, including hash function learning and binary inference \cite{li2012spectral,liu2012supervised,wang2015learning,shen2015supervised}.

 Recently, more and more deep learning techniques were introduced to the traditional hashing-based retrieval methods and reach state-of-the-art performance, thanks to the powerful feature extraction of deep neural networks.
 The first deep hashing method was proposed in \cite{xia2014supervised} focusing on image retrieval.
 Recent works showed that learning hashing mapping in an end-to-end manner can greatly improve the quality of the binary codes \cite{lai2015simultaneous,liu2016deep,cao2017hashnet,cao2018deep}.
 The above-mentioned methods can be easily extended to multi-label image retrieval, $e.g.$, \cite{zhao2015deep,wu2017deep}.
 Depending on the availability of unlabeled images, other researchers devoted to design novel hashing methods to cope with the lack of labeled images, $e.g.$, unsupervised deep hashing method \cite{yang2019distillhash}, and semi-supervised one \cite{yan2017semi}.
 Different from deep image hashing methods, deep video hashing usually first extract frame features by a convolutional neural network (CNN), then fuse them to learn global hashing function.
 Among various kinds of fusion methods, recurrent neural network (RNN) architecture is the most common choice, which can well model the temporal structure of videos \cite{gu2016supervised}.
 Moreover, some of the unsupervised video hashing methods were also proposed \cite{wu2018unsupervised,li2019neighborhood}, which organize the hash code learning in a self-taught manner to reduce the time and labor consuming labeling.